 The strategy, assessment tools, E-portfolio and resources are available to all training sites, regardless of sector, and is designed to be suitable in all sectors of practice.
-It is mandatory for all HEE-commissioned training sites but not for other training sites at present.
+It is mandatory for all NHS England commissioned training sites but not for other training sites at present.
 However, we are encouraging and supporting all training sites to engage with and use these resources to support a consistent approach to the assessment of trainees, and give designated supervisors increased confidence in signing off trainees against the GPhC interim learning outcomes at the appropriate level.

 Are the assessment tools mandatory?